https://aka.ms/remoteconnect – This website allows people to play Minecraft at home with others who have other devices than their own.

-With that being said, if you want to use the crossplay option on another device, such as a Nintendo Switch or PlayStation, you will require a Microsoft account.
+Therefore, in order to utilize crossplay on another device such as a Nintendo Switch or PlayStation, you will require an active Microsoft account.

 There are a number of motivations for this Microsoft account need.
 The first is because Mojang Studios, the company that created Minecraft, is now held by Microsoft via its Xbox Game Studios subsidiary.
 Also, ensuring all crossplay users have a Microsoft account can enhance security and safety features for the game’s online ways.

 Why is Aka.ms/remoteconnect asking for a Microsoft account?

 Mojang will require Minecraft users to have a Microsoft account by early 2021.
 This is for security and safety.
 However, this new rule applies only to Java versions.